nmcsr-iscteiul/SIDSH-G12/README.md

 ## Errors and faults in the Implementation
 ### 1. Wordpress CM
+&nbsp;There was a general problem when trying to find Plugins that would do exactly what was asked in the requirement - despite 2 weeks of searching.
+There were some plugins that would do what was asked, but they were payed.
+- Covid Wiki

 ### 3. Covid Scientific Discoveries
+- For JUnit to work there must be a PDF file named '178-1-53.pdf' inside /SIDSH-G12/java/covid-sci-discoveries/HTML/Covid_Scientific_Discoveries_Repository/

 ### 4. Covid Graph Spread